open-dollar/od-docs/docs/system-contracts/automation-module/single-spot-debt-ceiling-setter.md

 # Single Spot Debt Ceiling Setter

-## 1. Summary <a href="1-introduction-summary" id="1-introduction-summary"></a>
+## 1. Summary

 The `SingleSpotDebtCeilingSetter` is meant to recompute the `debtCeiling` for a single collateral type inside the `SAFEEngine`.\
 \
-The setter inherits functionality from the [IncreasingTreasuryReimbursement](https://docs.reflexer.finance/system-contracts/sustainability-module/increasing-treasury-reimbursement).
+The setter inherits functionality from the [IncreasingTreasuryReimbursement](/system-contracts/sustainability-module/increasing-treasury-reimbursement).

-## 2. Contract Variables & Functions <a href="2-contract-details" id="2-contract-details"></a>
+## 2. Contract Variables & Functions

 **Variables**